Oppn parties attack Amit Shah for remarks against Nehru; BJP hits back | Politics

 Congress MP Manish Tewari described Shah's remarks against Nehru as ''absolutely erroneous'' and told PTI that ''in hindsight with a six by six vision, you can find fault with any decision of the government''.

-''Ceasefire happened because the then government was advised by the commander-in-chief of the Indian Army General Roy Bucher,'' he said, asserting that the ceasefire was ''inevitable'' at that point in time.
+''Ceasefire happened because the then government was advised by the commander-in-chief of the Indian Army General Roy Bucher,'' he said, asserting that the ceasefire was ''inevitable'' then.

 ''Therefore, the government at that point in time sought the intervention of the United Nations to make Pakistan vacate the territory it was illegally occupying, it was not a wrong decision,'' the Anandpur Sahib MP added.